chenle02/2022_SSI-AU_Probability_by_Le/README.md

  ```
  .
+ ├── 2022/              # materials for Year 2022
- ├── 2022_slides/       # TeX source, compiled PDF, code, and figures for 2022
+ │   ├── slides/        # TeX source, compiled PDF, and slide figures
+ │   ├── code/          # Python scripts for demos and data generation
+ │   └── data/          # CSV and other data files used in code
+ ├── 2023/              # materials for Year 2023
- ├── 2023_slides/       # TeX source, compiled PDF, code, figures, and photos for 2023
+ │   ├── slides/        # TeX source, compiled PDF, and slide figures
- ├── media/             # Covers and images for each year
+ │   ├── code/          # Python scripts and assets for simulations
- ├── Year_2022.md       # Overview, attendees, and instructions for 2022
+ │   ├── figs/          # figures for slides
+ │   └── photos/        # event photos and related assets
- ├── Year_2023.md       # Overview, talk abstract, and report for 2023
+ ├── 2024/              # materials for Year 2024
- ├── Year_2024.md       # Overview and slide link for 2024
+ │   └── README.md      # overview and link to online slides
+ ├── media/             # common assets (cover images)
- ├── LICENSE            # CC-BY-SA-4.0 license
+ └── LICENSE            # CC-BY-SA-4.0 license
- └── README.md          # You are here
  ```

  ## Building the Slides